DnD 5e - The Sorcerer Metamagic Breakdown

 Many spellcasting classes depend too heavily on one type of damage (like druids with fire damage), so the ability to change your damage type twice per day can be very helpful.

 Because the Sorcery Point cost scales, you can use this either once or twice per day.
-There are plenty of great single-target spells to twin like Bestow Curse or Haste.
+There are plenty of great single-target spells to twin like Heroism or Magic Weapon.
 RAW I think you can twin spells like Hex and Hunter's Mark, but RAI they don't want you to since they have the ability to target multiple creatures over time.
 Dicuss it with your DM.